Disopyramide is used to treat irregular heartbeats. Your treatment will be started by a heart specialist.

 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 Important information about all medicines

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 - Manufacturer's PIL, Rythmodan® 100 mg Capsules; Sanofi, The electronic Medicines Compendium.
 Dated July 2013.

-- Manufacturer's PIL, Rythmodan Retard®; Sanofi, The electronic Medicines Compendium.
-Dated June 2013.
+- Manufacturer's PIL, Rythmodan Retard® 250 mg Modified Release Tablets; Sanofi, The electronic Medicines Compendium.
+Dated April 2014.